-Those with previous or present symptoms of gastrointestinal disturbance, reflux, dyspepsia, GI ‘overactivity, GI bleed, or any bleeding tendency or propensity for bruising.
+Those with previous or present symptoms of gastrointestinal disturbance, reflux, dyspepsia, GI ‘overactivity, GI bleed, or any bleeding risk or tendency or propensity for bruising.

 Those with anorexia and weight loss.

 Those with present, or past, history of significant suicidal features or attempts.
-Such patients may be made worse by SSRIs.
+Evidence has been getting stronger and stronger over the last 10 years or so that such patients may be made worse by SSRIs [5, 6].